nico-zn/Operator-Manual/ops/calendar-view.rst

 To assign a crew to a mission, click on the leg and select crew for each position according to the flight type.
 Crew are ordered according to the pairing possibilities and airport qualification (if applicable).
 If a crew has a secondary role defined (e.g. TRI, TRE), the choice will appear in a third box, according to crew set for the chosen flight type.

-- Click on  to edit departure time, airports, FBO and flight time.
+- Click on |pencil| to edit departure time, airports, FBO and flight time.
 - Once the NOTAMs have been checked, check the box and add important information regarding notams for the crew, then click on “Save NOTAM”.
 - By clicking on **Delete** button to delete the leg.
 - If CFMU informations* (Europe) are enabled for your company, informations will be displayed in the Overview page.